MBACP Registered Counsellor, BA (Hons) Humanistic Counselling (Greenwich), FdA Counselling.

 As individuals we have both Choice and Responsibility - I am aware that this concept can seem challenging - however, through my work I have been privileged to witness how my clients developing self-awareness and understanding of themselves ultimately has a positive outcome for their lives and relationships.

 An important question.
 Finding the right therapist is fundamental to a good outcome in therapy.
 I have extensive experience working with a wide range of issues such as: Anxiety, Low Mood and Depression, Social Anxiety, Anger Management and OCD, Stress Related and other Mental Health Conditions.
 I work with Loss in all its forms including grief and bereavement.
 Also, Drug and Alcohol Dependence and other Addictions such as Pornography and Sex Addiction.
+I have extensive experience working with Gender Variant clients at all stages of their personal journey.
 This list is not exhaustive, and You are unique as are the issues or concerns that you want to work on in therapy.
-I would encourage you to come along for an initial, no obligation session.
-You are unique as are the issues or concerns and this first session will give us both the opportunity to see if we would like to continue working together.
+I would encourage you to come along for an initial, no obligation session and in this first session we will have the opportunity to see if we would like to continue working together and to formulate a plan for therapy moving forward.

-It doesn't matter if you are living together, married, gay or straight.
+It doesn't matter if you are a heterosexual couple living together or married, gay, straight, or gender variant.
 I am here to help.
-I have experience working with people from all different backgrounds, ethnicity, sexual orientation, gender or age.
+I have extensive experience working with people from all different backgrounds, ethnicity, sexual orientation, gender or age.

 An intimate/romantic relationship is one of the closest we have.
 Choosing a partner and staying together through life's inevitable twists and turns is rarely straight forward.
 When we get married, or commit to a long term partnership and choose to raise a family together, it is no surprise that this adds to the complexity.
 Whether you have the occasional conflict, full-blown arguments or have simply stopped enjoying each other - very few relationships are conflict-free.
 When our relationship begins to flounder, often our mental, physical and emotional wellbeing suffers.
 While for many of us our first instinct is to try and work through problems alone, it can be of great benefit to seek outside support with an experienced therapist who can help you both explore your issues in a safe, non-judgmental and confidential environment.
-I look forward to hearing from you and to supporting you both in moving toward positive change in your relationship.
+Perhaps you would like to consider premarital therapy to explore any issues prior to making a long-term commitment?
+Wherever you find yourself I look forward to hearing from you and to supporting you both in moving toward positive change in your relationship.

 Each person will be treated equally: my aim being to ensure that you are respected as a unique individual without judgement or discrimination and regardless of age, gender, culture, faith/religion, disability, background/culture or sexual orientation.